My Gear

 Panasonic Leica DG Vario 8 - 18 mm F2.8 - 4.0 Lumix G

-Panasonic 12 - 35 mm F2.8 ll Lumix G Powered image stabilization
+Panasonic 12 - 35 mm F2.8 II Lumix G Powered image stabilization

-Panasonic 35 - 100 mm F2.8 ll Lumix G Powered image stabilization
+Panasonic 35 - 100 mm F2.8 II Lumix G Powered image stabilization

 Panasonic Leica DG Vario 100 - 400 mm F4.0 - 6.3 Lumix G Powered image stabilization Excellent for surf photography

 Nikon was my camera of choice since 1980 when I got my first slr.
 A Nikon EM.
-I remember its all I could afford at the time.
-This was a very basic camera but, it had a manual mode and I learned to use it well.
-No meter when in manual so, understanding light etc... was crucial.
-This great little camera would last me 22 years while seeing all 50 states and Canada, Tahiti, Jamaca.
+I remember it was all I could afford at the time.
+This was a very basic camera; it had a manual mode, and I learned to use it well.
+No meter when in manual, understanding light, etc., was crucial.
+This great little camera would last me 22 years while seeing all 50 states and Canada, Tahiti, and Jamaica.

-Then I moved up to simple yet again but, with autofocus.
-That took some getting use to.
+Then I moved up to simple yet again, with autofocus.
+That took some getting used to.
 It was an N65.
-After that an N75.
+After that, an N75.
 My next move and the first to DSLR was the D70.
 What a great little camera this was!
 It captured my Fire and Ice image back in Feb.
 2005.
 I picked up a new D70s for a second body.
-The poor cameras took a beating in the harsh enviroments I subjected them to.
+The poor cameras took a beating in the harsh environments I subjected them to.
 Considering they did well.

-By 2007 the volcano had done them both in and I needed a camera right away.
+By 2007, the volcano had done them both in, and I needed a camera right away.
 So, I picked up the D200.
-Unfortunately I missed the new D300 by a month but, stayed with the D200.
+Unfortunately, I missed the new D300 by a month and stayed with the D200.
 This was my main camera body until late April 2012.

 I also have the Nikon D800 since early 2012.
 A 36mp monster.
 Do you have a wall large enough for the images this thing can produce?